-To qualify for EPS incentives and resources, you must be enrolled in Energy Trust’s EPS New Construction Trade Ally Network.
+To qualify for EPS incentives and resources, you must be enrolled in Energy Trust’s Trade Ally Network as an EPS New Construction trade ally.
 Not yet a member?
 Joining is easy.
-There’s no cost and you’ll gain instant access to incentive opportunities, trainings and other valuable resources that can help position you as a leader in energy-efficient homebuilding.
+There’s no cost and you’ll gain instant access to incentive opportunities, trainings and other valuable resources.

 “EPS is a true measure of energy efficiency and the quality of construction execution.
 Both are crucial to the long-term success of the home and its occupants.
 A home with an EPS is a better built home than one without.”